romi/romi-robots-docs/docs/plant_imager/tutorials/robustness_evaluation.md

 ## Evaluate the robustness of the Structure from Motion algorithms

-To evaluate the robustness of the Structure from Motion algorithms, one option is to independently reproduce the same estimation of the camera intrinsic and extrinsic parameters.
+To evaluate the robustness of the Structure from Motion algorithms, one option is to independently reproduce the same estimation of the camera intrinsic and extrinsic parameters on several datasets.

 Camera extrinsic can be compared to their Euclidean distance to the expected CNC poses and the median poses obtained from Colmap.
 Camera intrinsics can be compared for a given camera model using simple statistics like the deviation from the mean value of each parameter.